Jocs/easy-weex/README.md

 # build the two js bundles and watch file changes
 npm run dev

-# start a Web server at 8080 port
+# start a Web server at 3000 port
-npm run serve
+npm run start

 # start weex-devtool for debugging with native
 npm run debug